noun: zoonosis plural noun: zoonoses

 1. a disease which can be transmitted to humans from animals.

-As we all go into lockdown in our homes due to the life-changing zoonosis Coronavirus; we want you to be fully aware of the other dangerous zoonoses that could be in your home.
+As we are all fully aware of the life-changing zoonosis virus Covid-19; we want you to be fully aware of the other dangerous zoonoses that could be in your home.

 Most of these zoonoses will come from handling raw meat, but remember that most processed meat-based dry dog food biscuits (and treats) are sprayed with something called ‘digest’ which is basically a spray of either fish or ‘cast-offs’ from the meat and poultry industry to make your pet’s dry biscuits irresistible.